Fall Fly Fishing Guide: Key Hatches & Essential Flies

 2. October Caddis

-• Orange Foam Stimulator (Sizes 8-12): A great dry fly that imitates the adult October Caddis, perfect for skating or dead-drifting across the surface.
+• Orange Foam Stimulator (Sizes 8-12): A big, buoyant dry that imitates the adult October Caddis.
+Fish it dead‑drifted in riffles or add twitches to mimic the natural skating motion across the surface.

 3. Mahogany Dun